anima-wg/brski-cloud/anima-brski-cloud.md

 This work is in support of {{BRSKI, Section 2.7}}, which describes how a Pledge MAY contact a well-known URI of a Cloud Registrar if a local Registrar cannot be discovered or if the Pledge's target use cases do not include a local Registrar.

-This kind of non-network onboarding is sometimes called "Application Onboarding", as the purpose is typically to deploy a credential that will be used by the device in it's intended use.
+This kind of non-network onboarding is sometimes called "Application Onboarding", as the purpose is typically to deploy a credential that will be used by the device in its intended use.
 For instance, a SIP phone might have a client certificate to be used with a SIP proxy.

 This document further specifies use of a BRSKI Cloud Registrar and clarifies operations that are not sufficiently specified in BRSKI.